Home Boys' Lists Girls' Lists Men's Teams Women's Teams News Photos Contributors Links Help Sign-UpOnline Store

 More Recruiting Class Rankings

-The size of our commitment list is pushing 500 for the senior girls.
-With that in mind, today is a great time to check in on how schools are doing on the recruiting trail.
-Today, the Tennis Recruiting Network is proud to announce the Top 25 Women's Recruiting Classes for 2024.
+Our commitment list for senior girls is nearing 500, making this the perfect moment to assess how schools are performing on the recruiting trail.
+Tennis Recruiting Network is proud to present the Top 25 Women's Recruiting Classes for 2025 - which are heading in a Cardinal direction.

 Rec.
 Class Rankings Index | Subscribe